 Here's a little glimps of the atmosphere of Omoide Yokocho, it's pretty sweet!
 This place is usually open starting at 4pm or 5pm depending on the shops opening time.
 It gets really busy around 7pm which is when everyone by that time, is usually off work.
 When it gets crowded, it's when you're glad that you got a seat as most places here caters on a first come first serve basis.
 You'll likely be seated next to some random people because shops here, which are mainly family owned, like to fill up their seats as much as possible.
 But busy hours are usually the best time to hang out, as you can easily talk to people sitting next to you and maybe find other travelers who are also in the area.

-If you like to ditch the line and experience two different food alleys in Tokyo at night, then go on a bar hopping food tour with Magical Trip where we will show you around Omoide Yokocho, Ebisu Yokocho, reserve seats, and enjoy the nightlife scene of Tokyo.
+If you like to ditch the line and experience these food alleys in Tokyo at night, then go on a bar hopping food tour with Magical Trip where we will show you around Omoide Yokocho and hidden local places around Shinjuku with reserve seats, and together enjoy the nightlife scene of Tokyo.

 A Step Into the Past